 There are many sources of official statistics that measure different characteristics of international migration into and out of the UK as well as the number and characteristics of migrants who have settled in the UK.
 Taken together they can provide a rich picture of migration in the UK.
 It is important, however, to understand that these sources measure different things: some measure flows, some measure stocks, some measure workers, some students and some only measure the characteristics of those migrating from outside the EU.

-This note takes some of the main themes from the notes to help users understand that the differences between the various sources are driven by differences in definitions and coverage.
+This note summarises some of the main themes to help users understand that the differences between the various sources are driven by differences in definitions and coverage.
 It highlights that each source is valuable in its own right in measuring particular aspects of international migration.

 The main points to note are: